nlhq/nlhq.github.io/landlording/index.md

 ---
 title: Being a Landlord
+description: Everything you need to know about being a landlord.
 ---

 You are probably here because you are interested in the prospect of becoming a landlord.
 Whether you&#8217;re looking to diversify your income through real estate, you&#8217;re looking to sell your home but it would result in a loss, or you&#8217;re fearful of losing your home to foreclosure, NewLandlordHQ will provide you with the information and skills you need to be a successful landlord.